tc39/notes/es9/2018-09/sept-26.md

 - [slides](https://docs.google.com/presentation/d/1P5DdJBQrr5hj_x-SqQxk8HOTaipJUaxbH0icp1g9iMk/edit?usp=drivesdk)

 YSV: (Presents slides).
-YSV, ARE, and BT have volunteered for high-time investment roles, MBN, TST, and LBR for low-time investment roles.
+YSV, AKI, and BT have volunteered for high-time investment roles, MBN, TST, and LBR for low-time investment roles.
 LBR is specifically interested in being a notes facilitator.
 (Presents slides).
 That concludes this presentation.
 Any there questions?

 WH: This seems like a fairly radical change and I'm not sure how it fits into the ECMA rules.
 ECMA requires each committee to have a chair and one or more vice-chairs.
 A chair is a person; it's not a committee.
 How does this proposal fit in with ECMA's rules?

 IS: I agree.
 In ECMA, one person is the chair.
-I fully understand that we're in a transition period, but when this becomes normal… It would be a good idea to get Patrick (Something) to help.
+I fully understand that we're in a transition period, but when this becomes normal...
+It would be a good idea to get Patrick (Something) to help.
 We would be glad to assist to take over anything that is a routine job.
 As soon as something becomes routine, Patrick can take over it.

 DE: Is it acceptable to have a 3 co-chairs instead of a single chair?